JohnChrin/Undergraduate/README.md

 # Undergraduate -> Bachelors Computer Science (2018)
 # ![McccLogo](https://github.com/Spades86/Undergraduate/blob/master/images/McccLogo.png) ![DrexelLogo](https://github.com/Spades86/Undergraduate/blob/master/images/DrexelLogo.png) ![WcuLogo](https://github.com/Spades86/Undergraduate/blob/master/images/WcuLogo1.png)
 ## Introduction
 This repository is a collection of all undergraduate programming work in 5 languages.
 While a majority of the projects are Java related, I also have experience with functional programming languages.
-While some of the code is refactored due increased coding competency, the primary function of this repository is for experimentation with organization, documentation, and presentation.
+While some of the code is refactored due increased coding competency, the primary function of this repository is for experimentation with organization, documentation, and presentation.\
+\
+Formatting the presentation of 5 languages brings attention to a deeper concept of programming being the paradigms between different types of languages

 <b>Education</b>: \
 Bachelors of Computer Science, West Chester University, West Chester, PA, 3.5 GPA \